Traffic & Parking Regulations

 All vehicles must be in working condition.
 If a vehicle is found to be non-operational the registered owner will be notified of non-compliance with the Traffic and Parking Regulations and be given a two-week notice to bring the vehicle into compliance.
 Vehicles may be towed off VUSC property if not brought into compliance even if the vehicle displays a proper permit.
-Unregistered vehicle which appear to be abandoned will be issued a 72 hour tow notice.
+An unregistered vehicle which appears to be abandoned will be issued a 72-hour tow notice.
 The citation may be the only notice the owner(s) of these vehicles will receive of the intent to tow the vehicle off Vanguard University property.

 RVs (Recreational Vehicles) may not be used as personal vehicles.
 RVs may be used on campus by reservation through the Event Relations Department.
 Spaces are rented based on availability.
 Event Relations will coordinate with Campus Public Safety when recreational vehicles are parked on campus.

 IV.
 Parking Permits

 All faculty, staff, and students parking on VUSC property must display a valid parking permit.
-The purpose for the permit system is to track which vehicles are allowed on campus.
+The purpose of the permit system is to track which vehicles are allowed on campus.
 Without a permit system vehicles that have been abandoned or persons having multiple vehicles on campus would be taking up parking stalls for others to use.
 Vanguard University faces a shortage of parking stalls and each stall is valuable in terms of resources.
 Student parking permits are valid two weeks prior to the start of instruction.
 Annual student parking permits are valid at the start of summer session and end with the spring semester.

 VUSC employees must register each vehicle they intend to operate on VUSC property.
 Married students with two vehicles may register both vehicles, however, only one vehicle may be parked on campus at one time.